zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 Try one of the following options if you are affected by this error.

-- Temporarily downgrade Java, for example, to Java 8 SR7FP10.
+- Temporarily downgrade Java, for example to Java 8 SR7FP10, and generate the PKCS12 keystore again.

 - Use the flags as presented in the following codeblock when generating a keystore: